-e) Children with sexually harmful behaviour

-(please also refer to Appendices E & I)
+e) Children with sexually harmful behaviour (please also refer to I) child on child abuse)

 Children may be harmed by other children or young people.
-Staff will be aware of the harm caused by bullying and will use the school's anti-bullying procedures where necessary.
+Staff will be aware of the harm caused by bullying and will use the school's antibullying procedures where necessary.
 However, there will be occasions when a pupil's behaviour warrants a response under child protection rather than anti-bullying procedures.

 The management of children and young people with sexually harmful behaviour is complex and the school will work with other relevant agencies to maintain the safety of the whole school community.
 Young people who display such behaviour may be victims of abuse themselves and the child protection procedures will be followed for both victim and perpetrator.
-Staff who become concerned about a pupil's sexual behaviour, including any known online sexual behaviour, should speak to the DSL as soon as possible.
+Staff who become concerned about a pupil's sexual behaviour, including any known online sexual behaviour, should speak to the DSL as soon as possible (plus see appendix X).